chenuxian/Online-Chatroom/README.md

 # Introduction
 This is part of my team's final project of the "soft engineering" course in June 2016.
 I contributed to the friend and message system.
-In this project I focused on the backend...you know what I mean :P

 # Features
 1. Show friend list.